 INFO 2130 “Credit by Exam” will be awarded to students earning a grade of 80% or higher on a cumulative exam for the course administered on this date.
 This offer provides you the option of attempting to earn “Credit by Exam” instead of taking the semester-long course.
 If you pass the exam, you will earn three hours of academic credit for INFO 2130, a required course for all business majors.

-- Take the completed and signed form to the Cashier’s Office (Second floor, Reese Building) during business hours on October 13 and October 14, 2016.
+- Payment process: Take the completed and signed form to the Cashier’s Office (Second floor, Reese Building) during business hours on March 15 and March 16, 2017.
 Pay the $15.00 course fee at this office.
 The cashier will acknowledge your payment in the cashier’s box on the form.

-- Present the completed form to the test administrator upon entering the room on Friday, October 14, 2016 for your exam.
+- Present the completed form to the test administrator upon entering the room on Friday, March 17, 2017 for your exam